-But what is joint credit, and how does it work?
-For starters, there are a few things to keep in mind when opening a joint account: make sure everyone involved is on the same page about how much they plan to spend and what they will use the card for.
-It’s also a good idea to set ground rules about who will be responsible for making payments on time and how any late payments will get handled.
-Read on to learn more about how joint credit cards work and the risks and complications involved.
+For starters, there are a few things to keep in mind when opening a joint account: make sure everyone involved is on the same page about how much each person plan to spend and what they will use the card for.
+It’s also a good idea to set ground rules about who will be responsible for making payments on time and how late payments will get handled.

 Key Takeaways